-Last Wednesday, in the middle of the SATELLITE 2017 Conference, SES Government Solutions partnered with Defense One to sponsor an interesting Cocktails and Conversations event entitled, “Space and Satellite in the New Administration.”
+Last Wednesday, in the middle of the SATELLITE 2017 Conference, SES Government Solutions partnered with Defense One to sponsor a Cocktails and Conversations event entitled, “Space and Satellite in the New Administration.”

 Although the event didn’t focus extensively on President Trump and his administration’s impact on space policy, it did bring together senior military space decision makers and satellite industry experts to discuss the future of the US government’s space infrastructure and the constantly-evolving challenges impacting our space assets today.